emrgnt-cmplxty/fermi/docs/0.old/faq/technical-faq.md

 ## Comparisons to Other Technologies {#comparisons-to-other-technologies}

-### How does Axion's design compare to ETH 2.0? {#how-does-nears-design-compare-to-eth-20}
+### How does Fermi's design compare to ETH 2.0? {#how-does-nears-design-compare-to-eth-20}
 *Last updated: 20200805*

 Note that Ethereum 2.0 is just a proposal at the moment, so it may change.
 Overall, Eth 2 is essentially designed to be nuclear-war-proof.

 We optimized for liveness with BFT assumptions so we say a block is final within 2-3 seconds

-On Axion, all calls are asynchronous and shards are homogeneous so it’s easy for contracts to operate across shards.
+On Fermi, all calls are asynchronous and shards are homogeneous so it’s easy for contracts to operate across shards.
 We ensure messages get routed properly between the blocks.

 On Eth2.0 that’s not really designed yet but generally you’ll have an account on every shard, you’ll have to decide where you want to deploy your contract and you’ll be very aware of which shard you’re on and have to program around it.

-On a deeper level, the major difference between Axion and ETH 2.0 is that Axion uses a single chain that shards each block, instead of having a separate beacon chain.
+On a deeper level, the major difference between Fermi and ETH 2.0 is that Fermi uses a single chain that shards each block, instead of having a separate beacon chain.
 Each block produced contains “chunks” that are processed by a different subset of nodes.
 This allows us to ensure data availability for transactions in each shard on the consensus level and easily mitigate any shard-level attacks.
 And at the same time, it provides cross-shard communication that arrives in one block to the other shard - allowing to remove the need for developers to understand shards.

 Because of that, we also are not going to have a fixed number of shards - it will be changing depending on the demand (e.g. dynamic resharding) - allowing the network to maintain low transaction fees.
 Interestingly, this approach is actually simpler to implement than maintaining many chains in parallel, as it allows everyone in the network just to track one chain and verify it’s correctness depending on the level of security they need.
 We strive to build simple solutions for hard problems, because in the end simplicity is what leads to more people being able to interact with the software.